teal triangle graphic

 Additional Information

 Alkermes is committed to complying with all applicable regulations and codes pertaining to education grants.
-Alkermes follows the requirements of the Compliance Program Guidance for Pharmaceutical Manufacturers issued by the Department of Health and Human Services Office of the Inspector General (“OIG Guidelines”), the Pharmaceutical Research and Manufacturers of America Code on Interactions with Healthcare Professionals (“PhRMA Code”), the FDA Guidance to Industry Supported Scientific and Educational Activities and the Accreditation Council for Continuing Medical Education (“ACCME”) Standards for Integrity and Independence in Accredited Continuing Education.
+Alkermes follows the requirements of the General Compliance Program Guidance (GCPG) issued by the U.S. Department of Health and Human Services Office of the Inspector General (OIG), the Pharmaceutical Research and Manufacturers of America Code on Interactions with Healthcare Professionals ("PhRMA Code"), the FDA Guidance for Industry-Supported Scientific and Educational Activities and the Accreditation Council for Continuing Medical Education ("ACCME") Standards for Integrity and Independence in Accredited Continuing Education.
 Alkermes does not provide support for education programs that are intended to encourage, induce or influence any grant recipient to purchase, prescribe, refer, recommend, sell, administer or arrange for the purchase, sale or recommendation or formulary placement of any Alkermes product.